Urban Planning

 I love the analogy of urban planning because that’s really what is going to have to happen; it’s a technical and political process regarding the development and design of land, specifically areas with high traffic or use.
 In particular, urban planners take time to consider how to improve transportation, communication and distribution.

-Another big part of urban planning is breastfeeding.
+Another big part of urban planning is feeding.
 Ideally there are two or three spots in your home where you feel comfortable to feed and you have everything within reach.
 Cell phone charger, bottle of water, energy bar, pillows.
 Everywhere.
 One-handed snacks are absolutely key and if they’re there, you’ll eat them (and you’re probably not eating much even if people are cooking for you so please snack when you can).
 Pillows are also clutch so have a few of those around anywhere you might be.
 Feeding happens frequently and I like families I work with to be able to have both a private place to feed and somewhere that is in the hustle bustle of the home so they don’t feel isolated or alone.
 Even if baby is formula fed, you’ll be there for 20-40 minutes so it’s imperative that you’re somewhere comfortable and somewhere that has everything you need.

 It’s great if the urban planners know where everything is, but it is absolutely imperative that so do the other members of the home.
 Emotional labour is a real thing and anytime you’re asking, “Where are there more diapers?” or “I can’t find the socks” or “How do I use this sterilizing machine?” then you are doing double time.
 Take the time before the baby is born, even in early labour, to make sure that your partner, your mom, your nanny, your doula, whoever knows where everything is and knows how things work.
 That’s a big part of the communication piece for urban planning and will make the general flow of life significantly easier for everyone.
 Everyone should know which laundry detergent to use, where extra diapers and wipes are, which drawer of onesies is the right size, how to assemble and disassemble the breast pump, how to use the bottle sterilizer machine, and other things that are specifically important and relevant to you and your family.